 Cream-based Bronzers achieve a radiating finish look

 The powders are the most popular as they are the easiest to apply.
-There are no set restrictions to brush or sponge uses, as both do the job.
+In addition, there are no set restrictions to brush or sponge uses, as both do the job.

-Powders bronzers are great for oily skin as they soak up and stick in place.
+Powder bronzers are great for oily skin as they soak up and stick in place.
 Moreover, powders come in a great variety of finishes too.
-So, if you have your heart set on a shimmery shade, go Gaga.
-However, do keep in mind never mix up the cream with powders as it results in unattractive streaks.
+So, if you have your heart set on a shimmery shade, go all out.
+However, do never mix up the cream with powders as it results in unattractive streaks.

 You already have a mixture of a thousand things on your face.
-The wrong concoction will botch your entire look.
+The wrong concoction will ruin your entire look.

-Just like other liquid tints (the infamous yet famous blush tints in the market these days), liquid bronzers are difficult to apply as well.
+Like other liquid tints (the infamous yet famous blush tints in the market these days), liquid bronzers are also tricky to apply.

-You will require some practice to get the hang of blending the tint in your look.
-Many a time, you will face an Oompa Loompa in the mirror, though it shall pass.
+You will require some practice to get the hang of blending the tint into your look.
+You will often face an Oompa Loompa in the mirror, though it shall pass.